2. Generator Console

 Additionally, the same template may be instantiated multiple times during the same deployment - this is controlled via the plus and minus icons in the top right corner of the active template block.

 In the first screenshot below, four templates are in the active state.
-The second screenshot shows a static route template which has had three instantiations.
+The second screenshot shows a static route template with three instantiations.

 2.3 Providing Input Data